bitcraft/pytmx/readme.md

 ```

 #### If you really want to work with layer data directly...

+This information is provided for the curious, but for most people is not
+required for normal use.

 Layer tiles are stored as a 'list of lists', or '2d array'.
 Each element of
 layer data is a number which refers to a specific image in the map.
 These